 Notice that despite the fact that players have many opportunities to play, the structure of the equilibrium is quite simple: there are long periods of time in which players' incentives remain constant, and there are only a few instances at which they change.
 In the analysis we refer to these instances as the critical points of the game and to the intervals in which the strategies remain constant as stages.
-As we will see, this structure is common.
+As we will see, this structure is common to any game (Π, C, g) .